Babyaimy/BEMM466_sentiment_analysis_Chonchaya/README.md

 # BEMM466_Business Project

 Title : Sentiment Analysis of guest reviews for apartment-type Airbnb accommodation in London <br />
-Submitted by : Chonchaya Yuthanarong (Student ID: 730068096)
+Submitted by : Chonchaya Yuthanarong (Student ID: 730068096) <br />
+This project is the part of BEMM466 Business Project modules at University of Exeter 2023/2024

 ## File Description
 There are total 9 jupyter files, 1 folder (contains data prepocessing python file)